-But you will also need PSE to come connect your new electrical meters.
+But you will also need PSE to come activate your new electrical meters (a small additional fee).

 Residential solar projects that do not meet the standards of a typical installation (see tipsheet guidelines) must complete the City's standard building permit application as well as a cover sheet, and bring both of those in-person to the permit counter.
 Filling these in ahead of time will expedite your Over the Counter permit visit.

 Learn more about connecting to the electrical grid and net metering at this PSE webpage.

 Commercial solar installations must use a building permit routed through a more detailed plan review process.

 The City of Mercer Island had approximately 32 known grid-connected solar installations (170 kilowatts total) through early 2014, including a City-owned 4.4 kilowatt ground-mounted array installed at the Mercer Island Community and Event Center in July 2013.